 The Master's Degree is intended to provide a professional training and research in Theory and History of Art and Cultural Management to graduates and graduates in arts and humanities oriented to cultural management.

-The Research Master’s in Critical Studies in Art & Culture is a two-year programme which will enable you to develop into a professional researcher.
-The programme deals with ... [+]
+The Research Master’s in Critical Studies in Art & Culture is a two-year program which will enable you to develop into a professional researcher.

 Master in Critical Studies in Art & Culture (Research)

-This two-year programme is unique in the Netherlands.
+This two-year program is unique in the Netherlands.
 With special emphasis on methodological and theoretical issues, it interrelates perspectives from art history, media studies, design studies and architectural history.
 It fosters the acquisition of knowledge, analytical skills and a capacity to critically reflect on historical and contemporary developments in the cultural industries.
-It centers on the analysis of “visual objects” (from landscapes, cities and buildings to artworks in various media, film, television, design and games) in their social, institutional, economic and ideological contexts.
-The programme is taught in English....
+It centers on the analysis of “visual objects” (from landscapes, cities, and buildings to artworks in various media, film, television, design, and games) in their social, institutional, economic and ideological contexts.
+The program is taught in English....

-Graduates will be qualified to work at levels of high competence in museums, Superintendents, specialized libraries in Archaeology and Art History, local authorities and various institutes engaged in research and enhancement of archaeological, historical and artistic ... [+]
+Graduates will be qualified to work at levels of high competence in museums, Superintendents, specialized libraries in Archaeology and Art History, local authorities and various institutes engaged in research and exploitation of the archaeological, historical and artistic heritage.